bee4/transport/README.md

 [![License](https://img.shields.io/packagist/l/bee4/transport.svg?style=flat-square)](https://packagist.org/packages/bee4/transport)

-This library is a transport client that can be used to handle HTTP, FTP or other protocols calls.
+This library is a transport client that can be used to handle HTTP, FTP, FTPS, SFTP, SCP calls.
 All protocols are processed the same way and the API is a simple `Request` > `Response` mechanism.

 It is inspired by the Guzzle 3 implementation with a simpler approach (no curl_multi, no SSL...), just Request and Response handling.
 For the moment cURL is the only implementation and all Requests options are [`CURL_*`](http://php.net/manual/fr/function.curl-setopt.php) options...